Sensitive Skin

 How To Manage Sensitive Skin

-Although similar skincare measures can be beneficial for all sensitive skin, there are unique characteristics associated with sensitivity in each specific skin type.
-Here are some sensitive skincare tips, broken down by skin type, to help you get started.
+Although similar skincare routine tactics can be beneficial for all sensitive skin, there are unique characteristics associated with sensitivity in each specific skin type.
+Here are some sensitive skincare tips, broken down by skin type—including recommendations on skincare products for sensitive skin for each one.

-Dry skin and sensitive skin are sometimes confused with one another, because they share similar characteristics.
+Dry skin and sensitive skin types are sometimes confused with one another, because they can share similar symptoms.
 Dry skin (formally known as xerosis) is lacking moisture in its uppermost layer.
 This can lead to skin that feels tight and uncomfortable.
 It may also cause flaking, peeling, scaling, or dry skin rashes.
-If you have sensitive dry skin, focus on gentle skincare products that provide your skin with plenty of moisture.
-When choosing a face wash for dry sensitive skin, we recommend using an allergy-tested, pH-balanced, fragrance-free formula designed to effectively cleanse without stripping the skin of its natural moisture—like CeraVe Hydrating Cream-to-Foam Cleanser.

 And don't forget to moisturize often with a gentle, barrier-restoring moisturizer, such as CeraVe Moisturizing Cream.
-Suitable for dry and very dry skin on your face and body, this rich, yet non-greasy moisturizing cream is formulated with MVE Delivery Technology to release a steady stream of moisturizing ingredients throughout the day and night.
+Suitable for normal to dry skin on your face and body, this rich yet non-greasy moisturizing cream is formulated with MVE Delivery Technology to release a steady stream of moisturizing ingredients throughout the day and night.
+If you have dry or very dry skin, try the CeraVe Intensive Moisturizing Lotion.
+The fast-acting formula with 5% Hydro-UreaTM penetrates the skin’s surface layers to deliver up to 72 hours of deep, non-greasy hydration.
+You can use it alone or layer it under the CeraVe Healing Ointment for added hydration and protection from drying external stressors.
 When in doubt, consult with your dermatologist, who can help you choose the best face moisturizer for dry sensitive skin.

 Oily skin produces an excess of sebum, which can cause it to appear shiny and greasy, especially around the T-zone (forehead, nose, and chin).
 Because excess oil can clog your pores, oily skin may also be more prone to blemishes.
-For sensitive skin that tends to be oily, we recommend using moisturizers that are suitable for both sensitive and oily skin, and labeled as “lightweight” and “non-comedogenic” (meaning they won’t clog your pores).
+For oily sensitive skin, we recommend using moisturizers that are suitable for both sensitive and oily skin, and labeled as “lightweight” and “non-comedogenic” (meaning they won’t clog your pores).

-One of our favorite face wash options for oily sensitive skin is a gentle foaming face wash.
-These foaming formulas can help effectively remove excess oil, dirt, and debris without over-drying or aggravating skin prone to reactions.
+One of our favorite face wash options for oily sensitive skin is the CeraVe Foaming Facial Cleanser, which is designed for normal to oily skin.
+The non-comedogenic formula deeply cleanses, removes excess oil, and refreshes the skin without disrupting the skin’s natural moisture barrier.
 You can also try on-the-go hydrating cleansing wipes, like CeraVe Hydrating Makeup Removing Plant-Based Wipes.
 Our non-comedogenic, alcohol-free wipes feel gentle on your skin, eye area, and lashes, and are also accepted by the National Eczema Association.

 Normal skin is characterized by skin that is neither too dry nor too oily.
 If you have normal skin and notice that it suddenly becomes very sensitive or irritated, it’s best to pay a visit to your dermatologist’s office to assess the root cause of any unusual skin reactions.

-Combination skin is dry in certain areas and oily in others (usually around the T-zone).
-When managing this type of skin, it’s important to focus on a combination of effective cleansing and hydration.
-One cleanser option is CeraVe Hydrating Cream-to-Foam Cleanser.
+Combination skin is dry in certain areas and oily in others.
+You can think of sensitive combination skin as, essentially, a mix of dry sensitive skin and oily sensitive skin.
+When managing this type of skin, it’s important to focus on balancing your skin’s needs through cleansing and moisturizing.
+One cleanser option for combination sensitive skin is CeraVe Hydrating Cream-to-Foam Cleanser.
 Formulated with three essential ceramides and hyaluronic acid, this gentle, fragrance-free cleanser effectively removes dirt and makeup without stripping your skin’s natural moisture or leaving it feeling tight and dry.

 Certain blemish-fighting ingredients can cause irritation and dryness, even in those who don’t usually struggle with sensitivity.
 Like those with oily sensitive skin, people with sensitive blemish-prone skin may also benefit from non-comedogenic, fragrance-free, and alcohol-free skincare products.
-Cleansers and moisturizers with beneficial ingredients may also offer additional benefits—like helping to maintain the skin’s protective barrier, retaining skin’s natural moisture, and helping to calm your skin.
-To help support healthy-looking skin, we recommend products that are formulated with ingredients such as ceramides, hyaluronic acid, and niacinamide.
+Cleansers and moisturizers with targeted ingredients may also offer additional benefits—like helping to support the skin’s protective barrier, retaining skin’s natural moisture, and helping to calm your skin.

-And while a cleanser and moisturizer are important, no skincare routine for sensitive blemish-prone skin is complete without adequate sun protection.
-Sunscreen is essential for all skin types, but it’s especially crucial for sensitive blemish-prone skin, since some treatments (like retinol) may cause increased sun sensitivity.
-To learn more, consult with your dermatologist or explore more sun protection FAQs in our mineral vs. chemical sunscreen guide featuring board-certified dermatologist Dr. Sejal Shah.
+Of course, while a cleanser and moisturizer are important—and toner and serums can be a skin-pampering bonus—no skincare routine for blemish-prone sensitive skin is complete without adequate sun protection.
+Sunscreen is essential for all skin types, but it’s especially crucial for sensitive blemish-prone skin since some treatments (like retinol) may cause increased sun sensitivity.

 Remember: Regardless of your skin type, skin sensitivity can sometimes be linked to an underlying skin condition, such as eczema or psoriasis.
-It’s important to consult with a dermatologist for an accurate assessment and guidance if you develop sensitivity—regardless of your skin type.
+So it’s important to consult with a dermatologist for an accurate assessment and guidance if you develop sensitivity—regardless of your skin type.

-Discover more sensitive skincare products and advice: What To Look for in Sensitive Skin Products
+Discover more about skincare for sensitive skin and advice by checking out our article, What to Look for in Sensitive Skin Products.

 -